-- #1 Assemble the Power Panel by screwing the black plate to the circuit board with screws provided. - #2 Connect the long 7 foot flat cable from the Power CabTM into the socket marked (on the drawing) POWER CABTM (left socket). - #3 Use a small, flat screw driver to attach the test track feeder wires to the small two place connector.
+- #1 Assemble the Power Panel by screwing the black plate to the circuit board with screws provided. - #2 Connect the long 7 foot flat cable from the Power CabTM into the socket marked (on the drawing) POWER CABTM (with the LED below the jacks) use the left socket). - #3 Use a small, flat screw driver to attach the test track feeder wires to the small two place connector.
 Make sure that there are no shorts or frayed wires between the connections. - #4 If you have a locomotive with a DCC decoder already installed place it on the track. - #5 Plug the power supply into the socket marked POWER.
-Plug the power supply into a wall outlet. - #6 The display of the cab should look something like:
+Plug the power supply into a wall outlet.
+If the red light of the panel lights up you are ready to go.
+If it blinks on and off your have a short, shut off power